Vaygh/lugdemos/README.md

 # lugdemos

-Demos for the Rock River Linux Users Group
+Demos for the Rock River Linux Users Group from Darius McCaskey